(Updated Nov. 30, 2021)

 Black streaking atop roofs is usually made up of algae called Gloeocapsa magma.
-Over time, it will develop a dark and hardened outer coating, which allows for the black streaks that you see on the roof.
+Over time, it will develop a dark and hardened outer coating, which allows for the black algae stains that you see on the roof.
 The algae will feed on the limestone in the shingles and if it’s not taken care of, it will get more and more noticeable.

 Tip #2: Prevent future algae from growing.

-If it’s not time for a roof replacement and if you want to just help stop more algae from growing on the roof, you can install zinc or copper strips along the top part of the shingles.
-Then, when it rains, a solution will form and run down the roof’s shingles to prevent moss, fungus, and algae from continuing to grow.
+If it’s not time for a roof replacement and if you want to just help stop more algae from growing on the roof, you can install zinc or copper strips along the ridge.
+Then, when it rains, a solution will form and run down the roof’s shingles to prevent moss growth, fungus, and algae growth.

 It’s important to note that this won’t remove the algae that is already there – it only prevents new growth.
 In addition, avoid using bristle brushes or power washers, as these can cause the UV-protectant granules on the roof to wear away.
 Here is a link describing exactly how to do it at Ask The Builder.
-They will provide a full step by step instruction, it’s not that difficult and it’s affordable.
+They will provide full step-by-step instruction, it’s not that difficult and it’s affordable.

-Tip #4: Replace the roof.
+Tip #3: Replace the roof.

 Is your roof more than 20 years old and the black streaks have started to take over?
 It may be time for a new roof.
 When you go to replace your roof, re-shingle the roof with algae-resistant shingles.
 This will help prevent streaks from returning in the future and will help your roof last longer.